jmanno1/querytools/readme.md

 - `front` - Required, this is the website URL that is the base of the query.
 - `keys` - Required, these are the keys that trigger the web query.
 Use `+` as a delimiter between keys.
 - `back` - Optional, this is content to be added at the end of the URL.
+- `copy_mode` - Optional bool, this sets this config to copy highlighted text prior to performing query

 ### Valid keynames